mconcas/docks/README.md

     goodbye!
     Terminated

-You can eventually tail your kernel log:
+You can eventually tail your kernel log and spot the ptrace denial:

-    $ dmesg | tail -n1
+    $ dmesg | tail
     apparmor="DENIED" operation="ptrace" profile="docker-default" pid=2412 comm="parrot_run" requested_mask="trace" denied_mask="trace" peer="docker-default"

 Long story short: this is because Apparmor does not allow to "setuid root"